gdinwiddie/tale/README.md

 ----------

 At this writing, this game has only been played twice, both times in one Game Night at Agile Testing Days 2018 in Potsdam Germany.
 I'm sure it can be improved and embellished further.
 Let me hear from you.

+When creating a copy of this game, create some blank Role, Event, and Assumption Cards.
+The players can then enhance the game on the fly.
+If these enhancements contribute to the fun and exploration, then add them permanently to the game.